-This course is designed to help classroom teachers, school counselors and other educational personnel gain strategies to reach and teach students who have been affected by child abuse or neglect.
-Participants will learn the signs and symptoms for the three types of abuse (physical, emotional, and sexual) and the four types of neglect (physical, medical, emotional, and educational).† Participants will explore how abuse and neglect affect a studentís learning, cognitive brain development and social-emotional development.
-The short- and long-term consequences of neglect as well as the social and family causes will be reviewed.† The educatorís role in the intervention and prevention of child abuse and neglect will be discussed.
+This course is designed to help classroom teachers, school counselors, and other educational personnel gain strategies to reach and teach students who have been affected by child abuse or neglect.
+Participants will learn the signs and symptoms of the three types of abuse (physical, emotional, and sexual) and the four types of neglect (physical, medical, emotional, and educational).
+Additionally, participants will learn about the symptoms of childhood depression and suicidal tendencies, child sexual trafficking, and substance abuse and about how these issues are tied to child abuse and neglect.
+Participants will explore how abuse and neglect affect a student’s learning, cognitive brain development, and social-emotional development.
+The short- and long-term consequences of abuse and neglect will be reviewed, as will the social and family causes of abuse and neglect.
+The educator’s role in the intervention and prevention of child abuse and neglect will be discussed.

 The course is divided into four chapters.
 Each chapter discusses a particular topic of abuse or neglect.
 The chapters are sequential and should be completed in the order they are presented.
 At the completion of each chapter, there will be an examination covering the material.
 Students must complete the examination before proceeding to the next chapter.
 In some of the examinations, questions will involve case studies to provide further practice in the application of knowledge.
 This course is appropriate for educators seeking training in working with children ages 3-18 years, as well as professionals who work directly with families.